Praneet-Srivastav/SportingGroupInterviewExercise/README.md

 ## Getting Started

 1. Clone this repository to your local machine.
-2. Download the appropriate `chromedriver.exe` ( version 119.0.6045.105 ) Chrome version and place it in the `src/test/resources/drivers` folder.
+2. Download the appropriate `chromedriver.exe` ( version 119.0.6045.105 ) version and place it in the `src/test/resources/drivers` folder (Attached).
 3. Run the tests using the provided runners, such as `RunAPI` and `RunUI`.
 4. Or Use testng.xml to run all tests
 5. Test execution report will be available at `test-output/SparkReport/Spark.html`